imgix/ix-elements/packages/ix-video/README.md

 `<ix-video>` will automatically handle recoverable errors that happen during video playback.
 This is particularly handy for live streams that may experience disconnects.

-`<ix-video>` will use the optimial Hls.js settings for imgix Video so you don't have to worry about that. `<ix-video>` will also periodically test new versions of Hls.js and upgrade to known stable versions so you don't have to worry about upgrading to a new version of Hls.js yourself.
+`<ix-video>` will use the optimal Hls.js settings for imgix Video so you don't have to worry about that. `<ix-video>` will also periodically test new versions of Hls.js and upgrade to known stable versions so you don't have to worry about upgrading to a new version of Hls.js yourself.

 ## Usage